VenLL/tswd-portfolio-Ven/README.md

 # Portfolio
 This is Ven's porfolio for telling stories with data at CMU.
-I am glad to be a participant of this course!
+I am so glad to be a participant of this course!

-This is where all the work will go, so please stay tuned.
+This is where all the work will go, so please stay tuned :).

 # About me
 Hi!
-I'm Ven, a graduate student at CMU who adores dogs.
+I'm Ven, a CMU graduate student who adores dogs.
 The more I learn about data analytics and data visualizations, the more I am fascinated by it.

-The visualization and story telling do go side by side when it comes to analytical projects, and make much of a difference.
+Visualization and story telling do go side by side when it comes to analytical projects, and one small adjustment can make all the difference.

 I am so glad to be learning from this course.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+Everything that I possibly can - obviously.
+Here are my three personal goals:

 1. List item #1
 2. List item #2